zifa25796/TyporaCloud/3307A/CS3307 Group Project - Stage #1.md

 - C++ does not have a large library like python, which supports almost every functionality that you want.
 	- The only solution will be just write them yourself, with the downside of taking longer to develop the program
+- Multiple Port interrupting each other
+	- As listed above in the Wish-list section, this would be solved through an auto handling function

+- TCP message not encrypted, could be hijacked
+	- As listed above in the Wish-list section, this would be solved through using a third party encryption system

+- Multiple Platform have different API and Pixel ratio
+	- As listed above in the Optional section, this would be solved through implanting different function for different platform

 ---